-At dinner a few months back, I announced a grand holiday idea: “I think we should road trip this year when we go visit my folks,” I said enthusiastically.
+At dinner one night, I announced a grand holiday idea: “I think we should road trip this year when we go visit my folks,” I said enthusiastically.
 My wife and kids just stared.
 “Come on!
 No airports.
 No lines.
 No hassles.”
 Crickets.
 The sound of a tree felled in a forest by the motion of one hand clapping.
 “Guys.
 Seriously.
 It’s gonna be fun.”

-Seven hundred twenty miles and five vacation days behind us, we start out from the Arizona desert heading west back to California.
+Seven hundred twenty miles and five vacation days behind us, we start from the Arizona desert heading west back to California.
 “Dad,” my daughter says as she looks at the back of my head with her new super-spy-binoculars.
 “I have evidence that you have gray hair.”
-My other daughter starts singing: “Diiiidddd. . . you get the memo that my sister’s a crazy kid?
-Oh yes she is!
-She's crazy, and here's the memo to prove it!”
+My other daughter starts singing: “Diiiidddd. . .
+You get the memo that my sister’s a crazy kid?
+Oh, yes, she is!
+She’s crazy, and here’s the memo to prove it!”
 She’s keeping a pretty good tune as she scribbles on a pad of paper and rips off the memo and gives it to her siblings.
 “Plus she smells like garlic!”
 My other daughter yells: “Mom!”
 Then the shoving starts.
-I’m starting to feel kind of tired after the long drive (I can’t imagine why) and since I’m on a no coffee diet, I turn to my tried and true choice to start me up.
-An apple.
+I’m starting to feel kind of tired after the long drive (I can’t imagine why), and since I’m on a no coffee diet, I turn to my tried and true choice to start me up — an apple.

 Remember, if you want to identify that piece of fruit in your hand from your box, visit our Mix Pages!
 Just click on your region, then find your mix type.
 (If you don’t know your mix type, it’s included on the label affixed to the side of the fruit box.)
 Or give us a call at 1-877-FRUIT-ME (877-378-4863), and we’ll help get you the info.